alexch/codelikethis/public/projects/today_i_learned_web.md

 - Filtering entries by category
 - Enter details containing Markdown and display the output of the Markdown as HTML.
 - Search entries by the text they contain, such as 'Javascript', 'React', 'NodeJS', or 'Mongo'.
-- Reports of TIL entry activity:
-  - Bar Chart with number of entries over the last seven days.
+- Search entries by date

 <!--/BOX-->